Do you have a vehicle in Colorado, but no title? You might be wondering what you can do. Well, you might be able to get a Colorado Bonded Title.

 A record search will also reveal if there are any liens on your vehicle.
 You will want your vehicle to be free of any liens because you cannot apply for a CO Bonded Title if you have open liens on your vehicle.

-Step # 3: Determine the appraised value of your vehicle by one of the following forms.
-(If you choose to have your vehicle appraised by a licensed Colorado auto dealer, the appraisal must be written on the dealer’s letterhead, notarized, and signed.
-It must include the dealer’s license number as well):
+If you choose to have your vehicle appraised by a licensed Colorado auto dealer, the appraisal must be written on the dealer’s letterhead, notarized, and signed.
+It must include the dealer’s license number as well.

 - Price guide books (if vehicle is 7 years old or newer)